fonttools/fonttools/Doc/source/designspaceLib/readme.rst

 -  Each condition is a dict with ``name``, ``minimum`` and ``maximum`` keys.
 -  ``subs``: list of substitutions
 -  Each substitution is stored as tuples of glyphnames, e.g. ("a", "a.alt").
+-  Note: By default, rules are applied *before* text shaping/OpenType layout.
+See `5.0 rules element`_.

 Evaluating rules
 ----------------